swiftlang/swift-org-website/documentation/cxx-interop/status/index.md

 Mixed Swift and C++ code must use the same C++ standard library.

+Using C++ interoperability requires a compiler with enabled support for the C++14 standard or a newer version.
+Swift allows you to change which version of the C++ standard it uses; however, the C++ library headers used from Swift must also conform to the selected C++ standard.
+When using bidirectional interoperability, programs need to be compiled with C++14 support, since the generated C++ interface for a Swift module uses C++14 features.

+#### Customizing the C++ Standard Version

+Here's how to set the version of the C++ standard used for interoperability by the Swift compiler:

+- When compiling package dependencies, the C++ standard version can be customized in `Package.swift` using the `cxxLanguageStandard` parameter in your `Package(...)`.
+- For Xcode targets, you can choose the C++ standard used from the C++ Language Dialect setting in the Build Settings tab.
+- If you're using a different build system or invoking the `swiftc` Swift compiler directly from the command line, you can specify a C++ standard version with the `-Xcc -std=` option, for example, `-Xcc -std=c++20`.

 ## Supported C++ APIs

 This section describes which C++ APIs are supported in Swift.